 - Teach Israel how their treatment of God’s Law had departed from God’s intention for them and convict them to repentance (John 3:10).

 - While Christ initially said He had come to redeem Israel (Mt 15:24), He commissioned His followers to take the Gospel to “all nations” (Mt 24:14), and again after His resurrection (Mt.
 28:19), and claimed He was here to redeem more than just Israel (John 10:16).
 Only later did the Spirit of Christ commission Saul of Tarsus to minister to the Gentiles.

 - Perform miracles to demonstrate that He was from God (John 5:36), thus substantiating the authority of His message.

-- Redeem those who trusted in Him to live eternally in God’s presence, in fulfillment of God’s plan.
+- Redeem those who trust and obey Him to live eternally in God’s presence, in fulfillment of God’s plan.

 The Spirit of God